 Essential news and analysis for agribusiness leaders

-Welcome back to Upstream Ag Insights!
+Welcome to the 78th Edition of Upstream Ag Insights!

 Index for the week:

 Biological Reports and Market Synthesis

 Enko and Bayer Collaborate on New Chemistry Discovery

 This is what it takes to turn scientific research into a commercial software product in a repeatable and scalable way

 Have a great week!